A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

 In the case of non-self consistent LDA+DMFT calculations, the expression \ref{Eq:ldadmftE1} is used for the total energy\cite{Amadon06}.
-The main effect comes from the band energy.
-The difference between the DMFT band energy and the LDA band energy decreases when the volume increases as previously observed\cite{Amadon06}.
+As a consequence, the main effect comes from the band energy.
+Moreover, one could see that the difference between the DMFT band energy and the LDA band energy decreases when the volume increases as previously observed\cite{Amadon06}.
 However, the intensity of this variation is weaker than the correct variation at the self-consistent density.
 Moreover in the SCF calculation, this large variation is partially compensated by LDA double counting terms.
-It show that to have a physical correct behavior of the different terms of the energy, achieving convergency to the LDA+DMFT density is mandatory.
+It show that to have a physical correct behaviour of the different terms of the energy, achieving convergency to the LDA+DMFT density is mandatory.
 As emphasized before, this is the very change of the electronic density which make the difference in $E_{\rm LDA}$.
 Such change cannot be reproduced by a non-self-consistent calculation.

-\subsubsection{Search for the ground state of the system, metastable states}
+\subsubsection{Search for the ground state of the system, metastable states.}

 As underlined in the previous paragraph, the orbital anisotropy obtained in the ground state with LDA+DMFT is very small and is thus different from the ground state obtained in LDA+U which has a large orbital anisotropy\cite{Shick00,Amadon08a}.
-We will illustrate the same remark in the case of cerium oxyde in the next subsection with plots of the electronic densities.
 We thus expect the convergency in the case of complex system with large unit cell (such as $\beta$ cerium) to be much easier with the LDA+DMFT method than with the LDA+U method\cite{Amadon08a}.